Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Non-standalone Export completion requires a UNLReport-backed active validator view.
-If the parent ledger has no `UNLReport`, Export has no safe deterministic fallback result, so it retries or expires rather than finalizing against local trusted-configuration thresholds.
+If the parent ledger has no `UNLReport`, Export has no safe deterministic fallback result, so validators do not publish target-chain signature shares and the export retries or expires rather than finalizing against local trusted-configuration thresholds.

 The extended proposal machinery is enabled when either feature needs signed